 Estimates and underlying assumptions are reviewed at each reporting date.
-Any revision to accounting estimates and assumptions are recognized prospectively i.e. recognized in the period in which the estimate is revised and future periods affected.
+Any revision to accounting estimates and assumptions are recognised prospectively i.e. recognised in the period in which the estimate is revised and future periods affected.

-The following are significant management judgments in applying the accounting policies of the Company that have a significant effect on the financial statements.
+The following are significant management judgements in applying the accounting policies of the Company that have a significant effect on the financial statements.